Salazar99/Slam/README.md

 ./harm --csv trace.csv --conf path/to/newConfig.xml --generate-config
 ```

- HARM will create the configuration file on the path given as argument.
+ HARM will create the configuration file on the path given as an argument.

 #  The configuration file
  It is recommended to always start from an automatically generated configuration file (using the --generate-config option).